frabatx/Data-Mining/README.md

-## Frequent itemset mining in tree-like sequences of complex objects
+# Data Mining Project
-## Data Mining University of Trento 2018/19 January/February Exam Period
+** Frequent itemset mining in tree-like sequences of complex objects ** ** Data Mining University of Trento 2018/19 January/February Exam Period**

 A great deal of applications are producing data records that are not independent to each other but sequences where the appearance of a record depends on the appearance of another.
 Furthermore, each such record is not an opaque item but